 Why I Love These Caramel Filled Cupcakes

 It's not hard to figure out why I love these cupcakes, because, well...cupcakes.
-AND, they are filled with delicious caramel and then topped with caramel buttercream frosting.
+And they are filled with delicious caramel and then topped with caramel buttercream frosting.

 How to Make a Quick Buttermilk Substitute